 A convalescent Short-Eared owl (Asio Flammeus) patiently awaits its release date.

-Main Image: A juvenile Osprey (Pandion Haliaetus) is caught by Diego prior to its return to its nesting area on the Guadiana River, a natural border between Spain and Portugal.
+Main Image: A juvenile Osprey (Pandion Haliaetus) is caught by Alvaro prior to its return to its nesting area on the Guadiana River, a natural border between Spain and Portugal.
 In the near future there will be an article on this interesting story.
-Diego’s passion for birds of prey is reflected in the tattoo on his arm.
+Alvaro’s passion for birds of prey is reflected in the tattoo on his arm.